tireddy2/jose-hybrid-encrypt/draft-ra-cose-hybrid-encrypt.md

 ## JOSE

-The following has to be been added to the "JSON Web Key Types"
-registry:

-- Name: "HYBRID"
-- Description: Hybrid Key Exchange
-- JOSE Implementation Requirements: Optional
-- Change Controller: IESG
-- Specification Document(s): {{hybrid-kem}} of this document (TBD)

 The following has to be added to the "JSON Web Key Parameters"
 registry:

-- Parameter Name: "crv"
-- Parameter Description: The EC used
-- Parameter Information Class: Public
-- Used with "kty" Value(s): "HYBRID"
-- Change Controller: IESG
-- Specification Document(s): {{hybrid-kem}} of this document (TBD)

-- Parameter Name: "d"
-- Parameter Description: The private key
-- Parameter Information Class: Private
-- Used with "kty" Value(s): "HYBRID"
-- Change Controller: IESG
-- Specification Document(s): {{hybrid-kem}} of this document (TBD)

-- Parameter Name: "x"
-- Parameter Description: x coordinate for the public key
-- Parameter Information Class: Public
-- Used with "kty" Value(s): "HYBRID"
-- Change Controller: IESG
-- Specification Document(s): {{hybrid-kem}} of this document (TBD)

-- Parameter Name: "y"
-- Parameter Description: y coordinate for the public key
-- Parameter Information Class: Public
-- Used with "kty" Value(s): "HYBRID"
-- Change Controller: IESG
-- Specification Document(s): {{hybrid-kem}} of this document (TBD)

 - Parameter Name: "kem"
 - Parameter Description: PQC KEM Algorithm